AliKhazaaleh/autocomplete/README.md

 # Autocomplete API

 A Go-based REST API that provides intelligent autocomplete functionality for various categories including countries, cities, universities, companies, job titles, and skills.
-The API uses a Trie data structure for efficient prefix-based searching and matching.
+The API uses a Trie data structure for efficient search.

 ## Features